alloy-d/lister/README.md

 Other things I'd like to do:

-- Some end-to-end CLI testing.
+- Add some end-to-end CLI testing.
+- Allow for user-defined commands or filtering criteria.
+Simple examples might be finding things by context, time required, or energy level.
+Each of those is probably defined in a specific and personal way that would be best implemented specifically and personally.
 - Write a real parser for taskpaper.
 The regex thing works, but I'm interested in doing it The Right Way.
 - Finish converting the code to Fennel.
 Along the way of writing this,